flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 `ImageSpec`.

 Before building the image, Flytekit checks the container registry first to see if the image already exists.
-By doing so, it avoids having to rebuild the image over and over again.
-If the image does not exist, flytekit will build the image before registering the workflow, and replace the image name in the task template with the newly built image name.
+If the image does not exist,
+flytekit will build the image before registering the workflow, and replace the image name in the task template with the newly built image name.

 :::{admonition} Prerequisites